-The summers are beautiful here because of all the rain we get, but I think I’d trade some dead scenery for a few more days of sun.
+The summers are beautiful here in Oregon because of all the rain we get, but I think I’d trade some dead scenery for a few more days of sun.
 But, in the name of making lemonade I’ve embraced the weather and have become a soup junkie.
 I love soup.
 LOVE.
 In addition to this Chicken and Wild Rice Soup, two of my other favorite soups are my Homemade Creamy Chicken Noodle Soup and myCreamy Slow-Cooker Tortellini Soup.
 So delicious!

-Emmy, my 4 y r. old calls this Chicken and Wild Rice Soup “Get Well Soup” because over the past few months when the dreaded bugs have found us, I whip up a batch of this soup and have instant comfort in a bowl.
+My 4 y r. old calls this Chicken and Wild Rice Soup “Get Well Soup” because when the dreaded sickie bugs find us, I whip up a batch of this soup and have instant comfort in a bowl.

-I’ve made it with both white and brown rice and like it both ways.
-The brown gives it a bit more substance, but the white has its place too.
+I’ve made this chicken soup with both white and brown rice and like it both ways.
+The brown gives it a bit more substance, but the white is a nice contrast to the wild rice.
 The rice will soak up a lot of the broth after it sits in the fridge overnight, so to reheat you may need to add a bit of water to thin it down.
 I’ve included directions for making it in a crock-pot as well.
 Enjoy!

 - 2 cups fresh or frozen corn kernels

 - 1 cup fresh or frozen cut green beans